 formation and discipleship.

-CATS encourages a vibrant community of more than 135 graduate students.
+CATS is made up of a vibrant community of more than 135 graduate students.

 With outstanding graduate students in every theological discipline,

-groups are already in place.
-Student initiative in cultivating these or
+and discussion groups are already in place—and student initiative in cultivating these or

 additional groups is always welcome.